KawaP18/X00201097_CA3/README.md

 - Environment-based approval gates for production

-A simple Python calculator application is used to support the pipeline.
-The application itself is intentionally lightweight so that the focus remains on pipeline architecture, automation, and governance, rather than application complexity.
+A simple Python calculator application which was used in CA2 is used for the pipeline.
+The application itself has very little code so that the focus stays on pipeline architecture, automation and governanceinstead of application complexity.

 ---
 ## Repository Structure
-The repository follows a clean, industry-style structure that separates application code, tests, pipeline configuration, and automation scripts.
+The repository follows a clean, industry style structure that separates application code, tests, pipeline configuration and automation scripts.

 ### Key Directories and Files